AbsaOSS/living-doc-collector-gh/doc-issues/README.md

 The Living Documentation Collector for GitHub is designed to produce a collection of Consolidated Issues.
 Where **consolidated** means that the issues information is merged from the Repository Issues and from the Project Issues.

-The regime produces the file `output/collected_gh_consolidated_issues.json` with the following structure:
+The mode produces the file `output/collected_gh_consolidated_issues.json` with the following structure:

 ```
 TODO